arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code example to initialize :class:`~paos.paos_abcd.ABCD` to simulate the effect of a thin lens with radius of curvature :math:`R = 20.0 \ \textrm{mm}` on a light ray.
+Code example to initialize :class:`~paos.classes.abcd.ABCD` to simulate the effect of a thin lens with radius of curvature :math:`R = 20.0 \ \textrm{mm}` on a light ray.

 .. jupyter-execute::

-        from paos.paos_abcd import ABCD
+        from paos.classes.abcd import ABCD
         radius = 20.0  # mm
         abcd = ABCD(curvature=1.0/radius)
         print(abcd.ABCD)